joshuarlowry/joshualowrycom/docs/Legacy/post/2017-05-03-3-steps-how-im-utilizing-my-free-time-more-effectively/index.md

 description: When I feel like I haven't been very productive I think a lot about how retirement would certainly free me up to do \"all that stuff\" that I wish I could do.
 ---

+# 3 Steps: How I'm utilizing my free time more effectively.
 When I feel like I haven't been very productive I think a lot about how retirement would certainly free me up to do "all that stuff" that I wish I could do.

 My wife reminds me,